 Western US Expansion

-PilotEdge has launched an expanded area of ATC operations called the Western US Expansion.
-It encompasses the Seattle, Oakland, Salt Lake City, Denver and Albuquerque ARTCCs.
+The Western US Expansion encompasses the Seattle, Oakland, Salt Lake City, Denver and Albuquerque ARTCCs.
 This is an optional paid expansion to the Los Angeles ARTCC primary coverage area.
 The total coverage area can be seen on the Operating Hours and Service Area page.

-Here are the Primary airports for the Western US Expansion:
+Here are the towered airports for the Western US Expansion: